ParanoidBeing/action-wip-blocker/README.md

 A GitHub Action that blocks PRs that are tagged by WIP (et al) or have WIP in their title.
 A fail fast method to remind the reviewer that the current PR is still a work in progress and should not be merged.

-Works on labels and titles as of now.
-Currently, the set of blocked words are limited.
-Open to PRs / Improvements.
+Scans labels and title of the PR and fails if it encounters any of the blocked words in them.

 ## Usage